MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-hub-on-dynamics-365-mobile.md

 ### Attend meetings with information at your fingertips

-During your travels, you can open any appointment in the calendar to view more details such as start time, duration, and description of the meeting.
+During your travels, you can open any appointment to view more details such as start time, duration, and description of the meeting.
 The following image shows an example.

 > [!div class="mx-imgBorder"]
 > ![Appointment details.](media/mobile-app-appointment-details.png "Appointment details")